HassanChowdhry/Canadian-Tech-Internships-2025/README.md

 # Canadian Tech Internships 2025

 List of Canadian tech companies that are hiring interns for 2025 that are interested in tech, SWE, and related fields.
+Thanks to [Jenn Dryden](https://github.com/jenndryden/Canadian-Tech-Internships-Summer-2024) who made a similar repo for 2024 Canadian internships.

 To contribute: